-Extra Awesome Tips:
+Extra Awesome Meal Planning Tips

 Add one new recipe every week or two, if you feel like trying new things.
 Not only does this give you and excuse to try out the 16,000 recipes you have collected on Pinterest and torn out of magazines, but it helps you to add new favorites to your list!

-- Take into account using ingredients for more than one meal – roast a giant pork roast and use it for multiple meals throughout the week.
+Take into account using ingredients for more than one meal – roast a giant pork roast and use it for multiple meals throughout the week.
 If you buy a big tub of ricotta cheese but only use half, how can you add the remainder to your menu?

-- As you place meals in your menu, jot down the ingredients you need on your grocery list.
+As you place meals in your menu, jot down the ingredients you need on your grocery list.
 This helps to save time, and helps you realize how you can use your ingredients to your advantage.

-- Plan for eating out!
+YES!
 I mean, really.
 If you have a doctors appointment at 10:45 and swimming lessons at 1:00, you are not going home to cook lunch.
 Nope, you are headed straight to Chick-Fil-A, my friend, and don’t even pretend you aren’t.
 Just go ahead and add it to your calendar!